 Summer flew by, and before you could even say “Halloween” or “pumpkin spice latte”, we’re now staring down the barrel of the holiday season – two months today is Christmas Eve.
 And whether or not you celebrate the actual holiday, chances are you’ll be spending a lot more money in the upcoming weeks.
 From office parties to hosting family and friends on days off, you may already be feeling the financial pressures that seem to pile up towards the end of the year.

-But fear not: Christmas can be a lot more fun and less financially stressful.
+But fear not: Christmas can be a lot more fun and less financially stressful than you think.
 You just need to prepare for it well in advance – kind of like those department stores that have already set up their holiday displays.
-Here are ways you can ensure you’re breathing easy without looming debt on the morning of Dec.
+Here are six ways you can ensure you’re breathing easy without looming debt on the morning of Dec.
 25.

 If you can afford to save more, that’s great!
 But if money is still tight and $50 isn’t possible, aim for a lower target such as $30 or $25 per week.
 Anything you can put away is better than nothing, and it’s a great habit you can carry well into the new year.